nicm42/100-days-of-code-v2/coding challenge.md

 **2nd June 2020**
 I think the Scrimba JS course is too easy, but it's good to have something to keep me doing some JS every day.
 I started looking at testing with FreeCodeCamp.
 But after four challenges I gave up because I was just pasting things without understanding why - and there's no explanation.
 There are a few video tutorials I've found, so I will go through those and see if any are useful.

+**3rd June 2020**
+I found some video tutorials on testing and watched a couple on unit testing - one on Jasmine and one on Jest.
+They are pretty similar, just some different syntax, but it was the principle and general usage I really needed to understand.